 Examples of clinical responsibilities may include preparing patients for medical examinations, recording medical histories, assisting physicians during examinations, explaining treatment procedures to patients, removing sutures and changing dressings, and performing basic laboratory tests including blood draws.

-The application for the January and August 2018 Medical Assistant Certificate Program in Oregon will open October 1, 2017.
-Please review the Program Requirements section for application details and find the Application Packet here.
+Now accepting applications for the Medical Assistant Certificate Program Medical Assistant Program in Montana, Oregon, Washington and Texas.
+Please review the Program Requirements section for application details and find the Information Packet here.